 Looking to the future, Denver International Airport has the potential for an additional terminal and two further concourses, which will allow it to serve up to 100 million passengers a year.

-A master plan was formulated by the airport setting out short-term plans (2015-20) and some long-term plans (2030-35).
+A master plan was formulated by the airport setting out short-term plans (2015-20) and certain long-term plans (2030-35).

-The long-term plans include increasing the number of runways to ten, adding 100 gates and concourse D and E, taxiway improvements, more aircraft deicing positions, doubling rental car spaces and adding a fourth lane on Pena Boulevard.
+The long-term plans include increasing the number of runways to ten, adding 100 gates and concourse D and E, taxiway improvements, more aircraft de-icing positions, doubling rental car spaces and adding a fourth lane on Pena Boulevard.

 A new retail location, the Retail Merchandising Unit, opened in September 2011, providing easy shopping for travellers passing through the airport.

-Denver International Airport has six runways.
-There are four north-south (17R/35L, 17L/35R, 16R/34L and 16L/34R) and two east-west (8/26 and 7/25).
+Denver International Airport has six runways, of which four are north-south (17R/35L, 17L/35R, 16R/34L and 16L/34R) and the remaining two are east-west (8/26 and 7/25) runways.
 The airfield has room for 12 runways.

 Three of the north-south parallel runways are at least 4,300ft apart, the minimum required by the FAA for simultaneous landings in bad weather.
 Dual or triple streams of aircraft can land simultaneously in these conditions, reducing system delays.
 Denver airport has six de-icing pads and each can accommodate up to six aircraft at the same time.

-Denver sixth runway
+Denver airport’s sixth runway details

-Runway 16R/34L - Denver’s much publicised recent addition - is the longest commercial runway in North America.
-At 16,000ft long and 200ft wide, it can accommodate the new generation of massive planes, including the Airbus A380.
+Runway 16R/34L, Denver’s much-publicised recent addition, is the longest commercial runway in North America.
+At 16,000ft-long and 200ft-wide, it can accommodate the new generation of massive planes, including the Airbus A380.

 The $166m sixth runway project was part of the airport’s original master plan to provide a balanced airfield operation.
-In July 2004, the runway was the winner of the 2004 Project Achievement Award by the Construction Management Association of America.
-The award category is for public projects valued at more than $100m.
+In July 2004, the runway won the 2004 Project Achievement Award by the Construction Management Association of America, under the public projects category valued at more than $100m.